The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Proposed methodology

+A distinctive characteristic of radio images is their high dynamic range, with important features exhibiting very faint intensity (for instance radio plumes or radio relics, see \citet{missaglia2019watcat, wittor2021exploring}).
+Observation with modern instrument will typically target value up to $10^6$ or even higher.
+Considering without loss of generality images with peak intensity normalised to 1, this implies faint intensities down to as low as $10^{-6}$.
+In order to convert the available low-dynamic range images to high dynamic ranges, \citet{terris2023image} proposed a simple exponentiation procedure.
+Given a low-dynamic range image $\bm{u}$, we apply a pixel-wise exponentiation transform, denoted $\operatorname{rexp}_a$:

-one can show that $\operatorname{rexp}_a$ increases the dynamic range of its input argument for sufficiently large values of $a$.
-In this work, we consider image datasets with maximum intensities at $1$, thus we will always assume $x_{\text{max}} = u_{\text{max}} = 1$.
+Indeed, it can be shown that this transform increases the dynamic range of the image for sufficiently large values of $a$.
+In this work, we assume a maximum pixel intensity of $1$, i.e. $\bm{u}_{\text{max}} = 1$.

+Next, we link the exponentiation factor $a$ to the target dynamic range $1/\sigma$ by following the approach of \citet{terris2023image}, where the faintest intensity in the exponentiated image, $(a^{\sigma_0} - 1)/a$, is equated to the inverse of the dynamic range $\sigma$.
+This yields the following equation to be solved for $a$, given the faintest intensity $\sigma_0$ in the clean, low-dynamic range training dataset, and the inverse of the target dynamic range $\sigma$:

+We solve \eqref{eq:expo_factor} numerically for the exponentiation parameter $a$ at different training noise levels of interest to our experiments.

-Applying this transform to a dataset of astronomical images acquired with optical telescopes yielded a dataset of synthetic high dynamic range radio-astronomical images.
+Applying this transform to images in OAID and MRID online during training yields synthetic high dynamic range radio-astronomical training images, as shown in Fig.~\ref{fig:exponentiated} (e)-(f).

-In order to investigate the influence of the nature of the images used in the training of the denoiser, we simulate a dataset of MRI images with similar dynamic range to that of RI images.
-The second dataset we study in this article contains MRI images extracted from the fastMRI single-coil knee images \cite{zbontar2018fastmri}, where patches of each image are combined in order to break symmetries and to increase image size.
-This exponentiation strategy allows us to generate 5000 MRI images of size 512$\times$512 with high dynamic range.
-Both the astronomical images and the MRI images were preprocessed with a blind image restoration network (SCUNet \cite{zhang2022practical}) to remove noise and artefacts prior to exponentiation.

-We show in Figure~\ref{fig:exponentiated} the overall proposed preprocessing strategy on both datasets.
-While the semantic content of images strongly differs between the two datasets, they show similar dynamic range.
-Furthermore, when the denoisers plugged in a PnP algorithm are trained on the preprocessed Optical Astronomy Image Dataset, we add the OAID mention, while we add the MRID mention when they are trained on the preprocessed MRI Dataset.